neondatabase/website/content/docs/postgres/query-reference.md

 SELECT relname, seq_scan FROM pg_stat_user_tables;
 ```

-For related information and more queries, see [Use indexes](/docs/postgres/query-performance#use-indexes) in our query performance guide.
+For related information and more queries, see [Use indexes](/docs/postgres/query-performance#use-indexes) in our query optimization guide.

 ### Read metrics

 This query returns the number of rows fetched per database from storage or memory.
 It includes rows that are accessed to fulfill queries, which may involve filtering, joining, or processing of data.
-Not all fetched rows necessarily result in being sent back to the client, as some may be intermediate results used for query processing.
+Not all fetched rows are necessarily sent back to the client, as some may be intermediate results used for query processing.

 ```sql
 SELECT datname, tup_fetched FROM pg_stat_database;